hyunkyu-Park/MINI_instagram/README.md

 Situation: if the size of the image files are big, it takes few seconds two render the page

-Studying transition andd see if it can resolve this issue
+Studying transition and see if it can resolve this issue

+Resolution: Applying loading="lazy".
+It optimizes performance by delaying the loading of elements until the user scrolls to the image or element, which can reduce the initial page loading time and reduce data usage, providing a better experience for the user.

+## No image file being called on server

+Situation: used aws ec2, the website can not find image files.

+I suspect it's because I use the relative path instead of the absolute path